 The Actions console provides a set of automated tests you can run against your web service to test checkout.
 This testing method can save you time by automating the testing process and providing a repeatable test set.

-To test the checkout handler of your Food Ordering web service, follow these steps:
+To test the checkout handler of your Order with Google web service, follow these steps:

 - Go to Test > Integrations.

 - For Data feed, select your data feed source.

 - For Fulfillment endpoint, enter the fulfillment endpoint URL you want to test against.